MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteReview.md

 ```

 ## DESCRIPTION
 Initiates 'site access review' request to all the site owners under the context of the DAG report.
-The request is sent via email to all site owners with comments given by SharePoint administrator.
+The request is sent via email to all site owners with comments given by SharePoint Administrator.

 ## EXAMPLES